Nucor Stock: Is It a Good Buy?

 In the raw materials segment, Nucor produces direct reduced iron and both ferrous and nonferrous scrap metals.
 This segment also includes natural gas drilling operations.
 The investments in this segment aim to help the company’s steel-producing operations.
 Nucor operates 11 brokerage offices, 11 self-service used auto part facilities, two DRI plants and over 60 recycling centers across the United States.

 |Direct reduced iron||4.5 million metric tons|

 |Ferrous scrap||5 million tons|

 Nucor’s revenues are diversified across these three segments, with sheet steel sales making up 33% of the total tons sold to customers.
-Notably, about 70% of their sheet steel sales in 2020 came from non-cancellable contract agreements.
+Notably, about 70% of its sheet steel sales in 2020, the most recent year for which data is available, came from non-cancellable contract agreements.

 What Is Nucor Worth?

 You can calculate Nucor’s net worth by subtracting its liabilities from its assets.
-According to the company’s 2020 annual report, Nucor’s balance sheet showed $20.13 billion in total assets and $8.89 billion in total liabilities.
+According to the company’s fourth-quarter 2021 balance sheet, Nucor has $25.83 billion in total assets and $11.22 billion in total liabilities.